Papsy-ops/yolo/explanation.md

 ### 8. Image Deployment to DockerHub

 The `docker-compose.yml` file references pre-built images hosted on DockerHub under the `papetua` organization.
-To fully meet this objective, the `papetua/yolo_backend:v2.0.0`, `papetua/yolo_frontend:v2.0.0`, and `papetua/mongo:v2.0.0` images were built and pushed to DockerHub under the `Papsy-ops` account (assuming `papetua` is the DockerHub username).
-This ensures that the assignment reviewer can pull and run the application using these pre-built images.
+To fully meet this objective, the `papetua/yolo_backend:v2.0.0`, `papetua/yolo_frontend:v2.0.0`, and `papetua/mongo:v2.0.0` images were built and pushed to DockerHub under the `Papsy-ops` account.

 ### 9. MongoDB Setup and Authentication